Betterment/betterlint/README.md

 This cop identifies associations where `:strict_loading` is set explicitly, and prefers that it be removed in favor of using the global strict loading settings.

 This is related to the [Betterment/UseGlobalStrictLoading/ByDefaultForModels](#bettermentuseglobalstrictloadingbydefaultformodels) cop, but allows for more granular enablement and disablement of associations within a model.
 The intention is similar, in that we are using this cop to help "burn down" code to strict load, but it allows us to focus on the per-association level.
 Some models may have quite a lot of usage, so enabling it for a model might cause thousands of failures in the specs.
 In those cases we will disable all the associations, and then work through them one at a time until all code that uses the model strict loads.

+### Betterment/VagueSerialize

+This cop identifies calls to `serialize` that do not specify a coder either by using the positional argument or the `coder` keyword argument.

+**NOTE:** Using a positional argument is deprecated for Rails 7.1+.
+That means that...

+- If you are on Rails 7.2
+- And you've opted into 7.1 defaults (namely, `config.active_record.default_column_serializer = nil`)

+...you can safely disable this cop, since failing to pass a deserializer will raise an exception.